IndexrXYZ/Indexr/README.md

 - Weekly or monthly investments
 - Pay with **ETH, USDC, or fiat**
 - Powered by Stripe, EchoPay, and Bridge
+- Seperate Repo with more details coming soon

 ---